Kriss Akabusi: Television work

-Following his retirement from sports, Akabusi became a television presenter, working on several shows including Record Breakers (joining after the death of long-serving presenter Roy Castle in 1994) and The Big Breakfast, and regularly appeared as a panelist on many quiz shows such as A Question of Sport, They Think It's All Over and Through the Keyhole.
+Following his retirement from sports, Akabusi became a television presenter, working on several shows including Record Breakers (joining after the death of long-serving presenter Roy Castle in 1994) and The Big Breakfast, and regularly appeared as a panelist on many quiz shows such as A Question of Sport, They Think It's All Over Through the Keyhole and A Word In Your Ear.
 In 1997 he appeared as a milkman on Last of the Summer Wine in the episode "There Goes the Groom".

 Other appearances include: Come Dine with Me in 2011; in an Olympic-themed advert for Nature Valley cereal bars in 2012; a cameo in a red button episode of EastEnders; The Big Fat Quiz of The 80's; A League of Their Own; Never Mind The Buzzcocks and Backchat.

 In 2017, Akabusi became a commentator on ITV's Bigheads with Jenny Powell.
-He also featured on the fifth series of Big Star's Little Star with his son Alanam.
+He also featured on the fifth series of Big Star's Little Star with his son Alannam.
 Since 2018 he has regularly appeared in adverts for Ladbrokes online betting.